 - Signed evaluation form from the Math Department AND

 - Fill out appropriate Letters & Science form(s) based on single/double major status.
 Obtain these forms from 367 Evans, outside 206 Evans or download here.

 - For Statistics single majors only (no double/triple): complete the Petition to Declare Major and Program Planning Worksheet.
 On the Program Planning Worksheet, list all courses you plan to take each semester beginning with the ocurrent semester until you plan to grade.
 This is a rough plan and we know it is likely to change but it should account for all major, university and college (L&S) requirements.

 - For double or triple majors within the College of Letters & Science: complete the Double Major Application Packet.

 - For students double majoring with a major outside of the College of Letters & Science: complete the Simultaneous Degree Application Packet instead of the Double Major Application Packet.

-- Turn in all COMPLETED forms to the Undergraduate Staff Advisor or Advising Assistant in 367 Evans.
-Schedule an appointment at https://denise-yee.youcanbook.me/ or come to Drop-In Hours during the application periods.
+- Turn in all COMPLETED forms to one of the Undergraduate Staff Advisors in 367 Evans.

 - Schedule an appointment with Denise Yee at https://denise-yee.youcanbook.me/ or with Majabeen Samadi at https://majabeen.youcanbook.me/.